 Paul wrote the epistle to the Romans during his three-month stay in Corinth on his Third Missionary Journey (Acts 20:1–3).
 Many scholars date this visit in the winter of 57–58, while others claim an earlier date.
-At the time of writing the epistle, Paul was taking a donation to the needy in Jerusalem from the churches in Macedonia and Achaia (Rom.
-15:25, 26).
-His purpose was that after accomplishing his mission, he would visit Rome, and from there travel on to Spain (Acts 19:21; Rom.
-15:24, 28).
+At the time of writing the epistle, Paul was taking a donation to the needy in Jerusalem from the churches in Macedonia and Achaia (Romans 15:25, 26).
+His purpose was that after accomplishing his mission, he would visit Rome, and from there travel on to Spain (Acts 19:21; Romans 15:24, 28).

 In the epistle to the Romans, Paul addressed specific issues that were necessary for the edification of the churches in Rome.
 He dealt with the sinfulness of man and God’s grace that helps the sinners receive pardon for sin, restoration and holiness.
 Through faith in Jesus Christ, the Son of God, who died, rose again, people can be reconciled to God.

 In His service,